evantey14/cyslf/README.md

 * `-i` sets the input file prefixes. `example` means read `example-players.csv` and `example-teams.csv`
 * `-o` sets the output file prefixes. `example-result` means write to `example-result-players.csv` and `example-result-teams.csv`
 * `-c` can optionally be used to set a config file to control scoring weights (see below).
+* `-d` can optionally be used to set the search depth.
+This is how hard the algorithm tries to rearrange players.
+4 or 5 will probably take too long to run, 2 or 3 are probably good enough.
 #### 5. Review!
 * Load the player csv and see if any adjustments need to be made.
 * If you want to re-run league formation, unfreeze players and remove their team values, download and run step 4 again.